 This is an intensive elementary course both for beginners who already have a working knowledge of another South Asian language and for 'false' beginners, that is to say beginners who once had some familiarity with the language, but have forgotten much of it.
 In this course, we gradually build up the grammar and the basic vocabulary of the language and practice listening, speaking, reading and writing.
-The course runs in Michaelmas and Hilary Terms, during which we cover the entire material in Snell and Weightman, Teach Yourself Complete Hindi.
-The classes take place on Tuesdays 10.00-11.00am, Wednesdays 11.00am-1.00pm, Thursdays 10.00-11.00am and Fridays
+The course runs in Michaelmas and Hilary terms, during which we cover the entire material in Snell and Weightman, Teach Yourself Complete Hindi.
+The classes take place on Tuesdays 10.00-11.00am, Wednesdays 11.00am-12.00 noon, Thursdays 10.00-11.00am and Fridays 5.00-6.00pm in MT and HT.

-5.00-6.00pm at the Faculty of Oriental Studies.
 Students are expected to start familiarising with the script by the time they join and to produce regular homework of short exercises on which they receive feedback.
-Total contact hours: 5 hours per week or 40 hours per term throughout MT and HT.
+Total contact hours: 4 hours per week or 32 hours per term throughout MT and HT.
+Classes take place at the Oriental Institute (except for the Wed 11-12 class which will take place in the Ground Floor Seminar Room at OSGA).